Technology: My Truth

 Technology and Procrastination: The Ultimate Dynamic Duo

-I’ve lost count of how many times I’ve had an important assignment due, only to push it off again and again, convincing myself I deserve a break.
+I’ve lost count of how many times I’ve had an important assignment due, just to push it off again and again, convincing myself I deserve a break.
 It usually starts with my inner voice saying, “Just work for 30 minutes, then you can take a quick 5-minute social media break.”
 So, I open TikTok, set a mental timer for 10 minutes, and start scrolling.
 Next thing I know, I check the time—it’s been 11 minutes.
 Of course, I think, “Well, I might as well round it up to 15 now.”
 And the cycle continues.
+(I really hope that I am not the only one who experiences this!!).

-I use a wide variety of apps and social media platforms daily.
-For leisure, I often turn to Snapchat (which, honestly, I find myself disliking more as I get older…lol!), Instagram, TikTok, Facebook, Messenger, X, and a few others.
-On the academic side, I rely on apps like Google Docs, Slides, Drive, Google Chrome, Canva, the UofR app, and a handful of others.
+I use a lot of apps and social media platforms daily.
+For “fun”, I often turn to Snapchat (which, honestly, I find myself disliking more as I get older…lol!), Instagram, TikTok, Facebook, Messenger, X, and a few others.
+On the productive side, I rely on apps like Google Docs, Slides, Drive, Google Chrome, Canva, the UofR app, and a handful of others.

 One thing that surprises me about myself is how rarely I use technology to stay organized.
-I’ve tried countless times to use online calendars and assignment trackers, but I always end up going back to my trusty paper-and-pen organizer.
-There’s something about seeing my schedule laid out on paper that feels more reliable and manageable.
-I need to see everything at a glance, and for me, nothing beats the simplicity of flipping through a paper planner.
+I’ve tried countless times to use online calendars and assignment trackers, but I always end up going back to my trusty paper organizer.
+There’s something about seeing my schedule laid out on paper that feels a lot easier for me.

-Separating productive screen time from mindless scrolling is a challenge for me and I find myself facing it daily.
-This, in my opinion, is one of the biggest hurdles of growing up in a tech-centered world.
-With technology now essential in schools, distractions are inevitable.
-For instance, if I’m working on an assignment on my MacBook, which is connected to my phone, I’ll get a text notification mid-task.
-These interruptions wouldn’t be as frequent if the world didn’t rely so heavily on technology (if I were reading a hardcover textbook in the library, no notification would be popping up).
-Today, every class has assignments and resources online, meaning we always need to stay “connected” to complete anything.
-It’s a constant balancing act between staying focused and avoiding distractions.
+Separating “productive” screen time from “mindless scrolling” is a challenge for me (and I find myself facing it daily).
+This, in my opinion, is one of the biggest challenges of growing up in a “tech” world.
+With technology now used daily in schools, distractions are a struggle.
+For instance, if I’m working on an assignment on my MacBook, (which is connected to my phone), I’ll get a text notification while I am doing an assignment.
+These interruptions wouldn’t be happening so often if the world didn’t rely so heavily on technology (if I were reading a hardcover textbook in the library, no notification would be popping up).
+Today, every class has assignments and resources online, meaning we always need to stay “connected” to do/finish anything.
+It’s a constant battle (for me at least) between staying focused and avoiding distractions.

 The FOMO Factor

-Another challenge of being online to complete assignments—especially with my phone and computer connected—is that I’m a huge “FOMO” sufferer.
+Another challenge of being online to complete assignments (especially with my phone and computer connected) is that I’m a huge “FOMO” sufferer.
 If you’re not familiar, FOMO stands for “fear of missing out.”
-In today’s world, it’s incredibly easy to see what everyone is doing with just the click of a button.
-Snap Maps show where your friends are and when they were last online, while Instagram highlights carefully curated moments of people’s lives.
-Whether it’s a trip, a night out with friends, or anything designed to paint the perfect picture, it creates a constant comparison game.
-It’s hard not to feel like you’re missing out, and that distraction can be overwhelming at times.
+In today’s world, it’s almost too easy to see what everyone is doing with just the click of a button.
+Snap Maps show where your friends are and when they were last online, while Instagram highlights carefully put together moments of people’s lives.
+It’s hard not to feel like you’re missing out, and that distraction can be very stressful and sad at times.

 The Truth: